 MGTD Pickup Photo Montage

-Here are a few pictures of the Moss pickup truck over the years with it's various owners.
+Here are a few pictures of the Moss pickup truck over the years with its various owners.

 Richter MGTD Pickup